 Segovia takes a minimalist approach to understanding diaspora, focusing on the simple idea of geographical dispersion of people from their own land to a foreign land.
-139 It is migration that Segovia establishes as "the common denominator of the diaspora experience."
+It is migration that Segovia establishes as "the common denominator of the diaspora experience."
 Furthermore, the geographic movements provide perspective as Segovia writes:

 From this perspective, therefore, Diasporic Studies would be concerned with the analysis of geographic translations of peoples in general, whether in the present or in the past, whether in the West or outside the West.
 Such breadth of application, I would argue, should be seen not as rendering the term devoid of content, a meaningless signifier, but rather as charging it with an abundance of content, a multifarious signifier.
-In other words, the common geographical denominator-what I have referred to above as the phenomenon of un-settlement, travel, resettlement-admits of countless variations, which allow in turn for countless exercises in comparison.141
+In other words, the common geographical denominator-what I have referred to above as the phenomenon of un-settlement, travel, resettlement-admits of countless variations, which allow in turn for countless exercises in comparison.

 These numerous variations encompass three major phases.
 First, Segovia notes that in the period of Western imperialism over the non-Western world, there was a huge dispersion of Europeans into the rest of the world.
-As such, there were numerous consequences for the non-Western peoples including social, cultural, economic, political, religious and educational burdens.142
+As such, there were numerous consequences for the non-Western peoples including social, cultural, economic, political, religious and educational burdens.

-Second, Segovia explains that colonisation led to a great dispersion of non-Western peoples from their homelands, mainly through slavery and indenture, as they were taken as cheap labour for the benefit of systems of production banked on capitalism.
-As a result, a "new world" emerged as societies took on a more mixed characteristic.
-143
+Second, Segovia explains that colonisation led to a great dispersion of non-Western peoples from their homelands, mainly through slavery and indenture, as

-139 Fernando F. Segovia, "Interpreting Beyond Borders: Postcolonial Studies and Diasporic Studies in Biblical Criticism," in Interpreting Beyond Borders, ed.
+&lt;sup>139 Fernando F. Segovia, "Interpreting Beyond Borders: Postcolonial Studies and Diasporic Studies in Biblical Criticism," in Interpreting Beyond Borders, ed.
 Fernando F. Segovia, The Bible and Postcolonialism 3 (Sheffield: Sheffield Academic, 2000), 17.